4.6.9 Using a Formula to Set Cell Values

 Cell Formula Examples

-These are examples of expressions that can be entered into the cell.
+The following are examples of expressions that can be entered into the cell.

 |Origin Cell Notation